SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-05.md

 |                     +-----------------------------+----------+
 |                     |             FIB             |     4    |
 +---------------------+-----------------------------+----------+
+Priority ranking from 1 to 4 represents high to low priority.
 ~~~~~~~~~~
-{: #sav_src title="Priority ranking for the SAV information sources"}
+{: #sav_src title="Priority ranking for the SAV information sources."}

-{{sav_src}} presents a priority ranking for the SAV-specific Information and general information.
-SAV-specific Information has higher priority (i.e., 1) than the general information (i.e., 2), since the inter-domain SAVNET architecture uses the SAV-specific Information to carry more accurate information which comprises ASes' prefixes and their legitimate incoming interfaces.
-Therefore, once the SAV-specific Information for a prefix is available within the SIB, the inter-domain SAVNET generates SAV rules based on the information from the SAV-specific Information; otherwise, the inter-domain SAVNET generates SAV rules based on the general information.
-In other words, the inter-domain SAVNET architecture assigns priorities to the information from different SAV information sources, and always generates the SAV rules using the information with the highest priority.
+{{sav_src}} presents the priority ranking for the SAV-specific Information and general information.
+Priority ranking from 1 to 4 represents high to low priority.
+Inter-domain SAVNET architecture should use the SAV information based on the priorities.
+Once the SAV-specific Information for a prefix is available within the SIB, the inter-domain SAVNET generates SAV rules based on the information from the SAV-specific Information; otherwise, the inter-domain SAVNET generates SAV rules based on the general information.
+In other words, the inter-domain SAVNET architecture assigns priorities to the information from different SAV information sources, and always generates the SAV rules using the information with the highest priority, as long as the information is available.

+The priority ranking recommendation for different SAV information sources in {{sav_src}} is based on the accuracy of SAV rules generated based on the information from the different sources.
+That is avoiding improper blocks and minimizing improper permits.
+SAV-specific Information has higher priority than the general information, since the SAV-specific Information is specifically designed to carry more accurate SAV information which comprises ASes' prefixes and their legitimate incoming interfaces to an AS.
+The general information from RPKI ROA Objects and ASPA Objects, RIB, and FIB has different priorities, ranking 2, 3, and 4, respectively.
+The information from RPKI ROA Object and ASPA Object has higher priority than the one from RIB and FIB, this is because RPKI ROA Object and ASPA Object can provide authoritative prefixes and topology information, which can be used to generate more accurate SAV rules.
+The information from RPKI ROA Object and ASPA Object is more stable and can be used to reduce the risk of improper blocks during the convergence process of the network.
+Although the fundamental information source for RIB and FIB is the same, the RIB consists of more back path information than the FIB, which can reduce improper blocks.

 ~~~~~~~~~~
                            +------------------+